 The history is replete with men and women who had a good starting but a tragic ending.

-Many people who were very rich and successful in the early part of their lives later died in penury and debt.
-Many people who rose up to a high position of honour and influence in the early part of their lives later fell into disrepute.
+Many people who were very rich and thriving in the early part of their lives later died in poverty and debt.
+Many people who rose to a high position of honor and influence in the early part of their lives later fell into disrepute.

-It is very good to have a graceful starting in life, but it is far better to have a graceful ending.
+It is terrific to have a graceful starting in life, but it is far better to have an elegant ending.
 It is simply a tragedy to start well but not finish well in life.
-Therefore, you need to be sober, watchful and prayerful.
+Therefore, you need to be sober, watchful, and prayerful.

-This certainly is not for the purpose of judging, condemning or despising those saints, but for our learning, warning, instruction and admonition.
+This certainly is not for judging, condemning, or despising those saints but for our learning, warning, instruction, and caution.

 1 Corinthians 10:11-12 – NKJV